by: Dr. Layne Garrett, AuD

 2. Depression and Anxiety

 Another condition linked to hearing loss is depression and mental anxiety.
-According to a study conducted in 2014 and published in JAMA Otolaryngology, people with hearing loss are more likely to have moderate to severe depression, possibly because of the emotional strain of asking people to repeat themselves constantly.
+According to a study conducted in 2025 and published in Laryngoscope, people with hearing loss are more likely to have moderate to severe depression, possibly because of the emotional strain of asking people to repeat themselves constantly.
 There is also an element of social isolation that happens when people start avoiding gatherings with family and friends because of the struggle to hear and participate in conversations.

 3. Parkinson’s Disease and Hearing Loss